Toyota RAV4: North America

 The RAV4 went on sale in the United States in December 2018, while the RAV4 Hybrid went on sale in March 2019.
 It is available in five petrol trim levels which include the LE, XLE, XLE Premium, Adventure and Limited, and four hybrid trim levels which include the LE, XLE, XSE and Limited.
 Both Adventure and Limited grades are equipped with Dynamic Torque Vectoring AWD.
 It has Multi Terrain Select providing operators an ability to maximize traction when driving on sand, mud, rock, or dirt.
 North American market RAV4 is equipped with a 2.5-litre petrol engine paired with an 8-speed Direct Shift automatic.
 A 7-inch multi-touch screen is available standard, as well as the Toyota Safety Sense 2.0.

 For the North American market, the RAV4 and RAV4 Hybrid models are built in two plants in Woodstock, Ontario, while the RAV4 Hybrid is also produced in Georgetown, Kentucky.
-The RAV4 Prime plug-in hybrid is imported from the Nagakusa plant in Japan.
+The RAV4 Prime plug-in hybrid is built at Toyota Industries' Nagakusa plant in Japan.

 In 2019, for the 2020 model year, the TRD Off-Road trim level was added to the lineup, making a total of ten trim levels available.
 In 2020, for the 2021 model year the XLE Premium Hybrid trim level is added to the lineup.
 Toyota also added new TRD-stamped stainless steel front skid plate for the TRD Off-Road.
 The SE Hybrid grade is added in 2021 for the 2022 model year.
 The Woodland Edition model was added in 2022 for the 2023 model year with standard hybrid powertrain, TRD bronze-coloured wheels, and roof rails.
 For the 2023 model year, all RAV4 trims also received upgrade to Toyota Safety Sense 2.5.

 In 2024, for the 2025 model year, the Adventure and TRD Off-Road trim levels were discontinued.